James-Burch/PP4-Django-Project/README.md

 - Next will be all of the pages lighthouse scores

 #### Home Page
+This score is low because of the iframe importing the google map, I have not been able to find a fix for this.
 ![Image to show the home page lighthouse score](static/images/homepagelightouse.png)

 #### Signin/up and Logout Pages